 To derive a simple type by using restriction:

-• And then, in the Properties window, on the Derived By property set as Restriction.
+- And then, in the Properties window, the Derived By property is set as Restriction.

 Regular expression samples to validate date formats

 Here is where the fun starts.
-There are many ways to archive this goal:
+There are many ways to achieve this goal:

-• Others more complex that requires more knowladge but more accurated.
+- Others are more complex and require more knowledge, but are more accurate.

-• \d{2} – it says that accepts 2 digits like: 12, but the problem here is that also accepts invalid months like 24 or 99.
+- \d{2} – it says that accepts 2 digits like: 12, but the problem here is that it also accepts invalid months like 24 or 99.

-• \d{2} – it says that accepts 2 digits like: 12, but the problem here is that also accepts invalid days like 32 or 99.
-It also don’t validate what is the month we define to validate if accepts 28, 29, 30 or 31
+- \d{2} – it says that accepts 2 digits like: 12, but the problem here is that it also accepts invalid days like 32 or 99.
+It also doesn’t validate what the month is; we define it to validate if it accepts 28, 29, 30, or 31.

 This is a different approach to do the same as above:

-But we can go further and allow different types of format like:
+But we can go further and allow different types of formats like:

 Your imagination and skills are the limit.